varunKT001/express-ts-decorators/README.md

 const app = express();
 ```

 - The library uses a single router to handle all the incoming requests.
-Use the `AppRouter` provided by library:
+Use the `AppRouter` provided by library to setup Routing:

 ```diff
 import express from 'express';